Equivariant Elliptic Cohomology and Mapping Stacks

-Now let $H \subset \bP^N$ be the zero locus of $\sigma$, and consider its complement $U$.
+Let $H \subset \bP^N$ be the zero locus of $\sigma$, and consider its complement $U$.
 As $\sigma$ is linear $H$ is a hyperplane and $U$ is a $T$-equivariant open subset of $\bP^N$ isomorphic to $\mathbb{A}^N$.
 We claim that the image of $f$ is entirely contained either in $H$ or in $U$.
 Indeed, assume to the contrary that the image of $f$ intersects both $H$ and $U$.
-Consider the pull-back section $f^\ast\sigma$ Note that $f^\ast\sigma$ is not constant, as the image of $f$ intersects both the zero-locus of $\sigma$ and its complement.
+The pullback section $f^\ast\sigma \in H^0(E, f^\ast\cO_{[\bP^N/T]}(r))$ is not constant, as the image of $f$ intersects both the zero-locus of $\sigma$ and its complement.
 However the line bundle $f^\ast\cO_{[\bP^N/T]}(r)$ must be of degree zero, and therefore its sections are necessarily constant.
-Thus as we claimed $f$ factors either through In the first case, by Lemma \ref{lemma:Ancodescent} the map $f$ factors through the image of a $T$-orbit, and we are done.
-In the second case, $f$ factors through the lower dimensional space $[H/T] \cong [\bP^{N-1}/T]$, and we can conclude by induction on the dimension $N$: note indeed that the base case of the statement $N=1$ is clear, as the complement of a $T$-invariant open subset $\bA^1 \cong U \subset \bP^1$ is a fixed point, which is a $T$-orbit.
-This concludes the proof. \end{proof}
+Thus as we claimed $f$ factors either through

+In the first case, we are done by Lemma \ref{lemma:Ancodescent}.
+In the second case, $f$ factors through the lower dimensional space $[H/T] \cong [\bP^{N-1}/T]$, and we can conclude by induction on the dimension $N$: note indeed that the base case of the statement $N=1$ is clear, as the complement of a $T$-invariant open subset $\bA^1 \cong U \subset \bP^1$ is a fixed point, which is a $T$-orbit. \end{proof}

-We are now ready to prove Theorem \ref{proposition:codescentnormalvar}. \begin{proof}[Proof of Theorem \ref{proposition:codescentnormalvar}] The proof is very similar to the proof of Proposition \ref{affinization}, and thus we will give a somewhat abbreviated treatment of the argument.
+We are now ready to prove Theorem \ref{proposition:codescentnormalvar}. \begin{proof}[Proof of Theorem \ref{proposition:codescentnormalvar}] This proof is very similar to that of Proposition \ref{affinization}.
 By Sumihiro's Theorem \cite{sumihiro1974equivariant} there exist a $T$-equivariant open cover $\{U_i\}_{i \in I}$ of $X$ such that each $U_i$ is affine.
 Further any $T$-equivariant open cover of $X$ can be refined to such a affine $T$-equivariant open cover.
-Thus we can restrict, without loss of generality, to covers in $|X|_{Zar}^T$ given by disjoint unions of affines equipped with a $T$-action.
+Thus we can restrict, without loss of generality, to covers in $\Zar{X}^T$ given by disjoint unions of affines equipped with a $T$-action.

 Let $\{U_i \to X\}_{i \in I}$ be such a cover.
-By the pointwise criterion, it is enough to show that for every quasi-constant map $f:E_K \to [X/T]$ there exists a $i \in I$ such that there is a factorization
+By the pointwise criterion, it is enough to show that for every quasi-constant map $f:E_K \to [X/T]$ there exists an $i \in I$ such that there is a factorization

 Let $U_i$ be such that the fiber product

 is non-empty, and fix a $T$-equivariant embedding